goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 On this topic I say: making their maintenance depend on AI is a risk.

 LLMs are most effective when dealing with small contexts.
-This context is the amount of text (split into short word ’tokens’) that an agent keeps in memory, and which must include both the thing being worked on (in this case, all of the relevant code) and your prompt for the task it needs to carry out.
+This context is the amount of text (split into short word ‘tokens’) that an agent keeps in memory, and which must include both the thing being worked on (in this case, all of the relevant code) and your prompt for the task it needs to carry out.
 It also includes all the internal reasoning performed by the model as it works through the problem.

 This means that the more code you have --- and an AI will write _a lot_ of it --- the faster this context will fill up.
 Complex code means the LLM will also struggle to deliver the necessary change, much like a human would.